FSaal/fitness-journey/README.md

 ## About

 This project is a Plotly Dash application that processes and visualizes fitness data from various sources, including workout logs and body weight measurements.
-It provides interactive visualizations and statistics to help users gain insights into their fitness journey.
+It provides interactive visualizations and statistics to help gain insights into my fitness journey.

 ## Features